atolab/zenoh-web/content/docs/getting-started/quick-test.md

 ## Pick your programming language

-If you prefer, you could also have a look to the `examples/zenoh` directory we provide in each zenoh API:
+If you prefer, you could also have a look at the `examples/zenoh` directory we provide in each zenoh API:
 - [Rust examples](https://github.com/eclipse-zenoh/zenoh/tree/master/zenoh/examples/zenoh)
 - [Python examples](https://github.com/eclipse-zenoh/zenoh-python/tree/master/examples/zenoh)